monsoonmaelstrom/book2/book2.md

 She rolls her eyes, and I can see Alex fighting the impulse to apply just a little bit of forward pressure to the knife in his hand.

 “Alexandria,” Davy says, “I think he means it.
-If you help us, I promise that neither Hazel, Alex, nor I will attempt to harm you or interrupt your plans, as long as they do not involve us, now or at any future date.”
+If you help us, I promise that neither Hazel, Alex, nor I will attempt to harm you or interrupt your plans—as long as they do not involve us—now or at any future date.”

 “That’s an awfully big promise you’re making on behalf of my children, Davy,” she says thoughtfully.
 “Are you sure you speak for them?”